Ringgold Rail Trail & Depot

 Today, 5.5 miles of this historical corridor, which eventually became part of the Norfolk Southern Railway system, is the scenic Richmond and Danville Rail-Trail.
 Also called the Ringgold Trail, the trail opened in January 2001.
 It travels past farmlands and through light woods, providing a flat route for a walk or bike ride in the rural Virginia countryside on the outskirts of Danville.

-Start your trip at the western trailhead, and in only 1 mile you will reach a wetland area with prime waterfowl watching.
+The trail has three trailheads.
+The Kerns Church Road Trailhead (western end) and in only 1 mile you will reach a wetland area with prime waterfowl watching.
 The ride is comfortable for bicyclists and easy for hikers of all ages; it's also wheelchair accessible.
-You can brush up on your Civil War history as well: plaques along the way detail significant events that happened near the rail-trail.
-If you're looking for evidence of the trail's railroading past, the eastern trailhead has a restored railroad depot and an old red caboose.
+If you're looking for evidence of the trail's railroading past, the Ringgold Road Trailhead (eastern trailhead) has a restored railroad depot and an old red caboose.
+There is also a central trailhead at Shawnee Road that is 1.5 miles from Ringgold Road and 4 miles from Shawnee Road Trailheads.

-From Danville, take US 58 east for about 2.5 miles then head north on State Route 734/Ringgold Depot Road for 3 miles.
-The western trailhead is located on the south side of Ringgold Depot Road.
-To access the eastern trailhead, continue east on US 58 for an additional 3.75 miles then head north on Hackberry Road/State Route 656 for 3.25 miles.
-The trailhead is west of Hackberry Road/Kerns Church Road near the intersection of Kerns Mill Road.
+There are three trailheads that provide access to the Rail Trail.
+From Danville, to access the Ringgold Road Trailhead take US 58 east for about 2.5 miles then head north on State Route 734/Ringgold Road for 3 miles.
+To access the Kerns Church Road Trailhead, continue east on US 58 for an additional 3.75 miles then head north on State Route 656/Hackberry Road for 3.25 miles.
+There is also the Route 655/Shawnee Road Trailhead that is 1.5 miles from the Ringgold Road Trailhead and 4 miles from the Kerns Church Road Trailhead.